Molvi Ahmed Mallah: Publications

 Molvi Ahmed Mallah wrote books in poetry and prose.
-Some of his published works are: Marafatallah (1936), Hakiraee Haq (1951), Fateh Lawari (1958), Bayaz Amed (1964), Pagham Ahmed (1969), Dewan Ahmed (1974) and Israr Ellahi.
+Some of his published works are: Marafatallah (1936), Hakiraee Haq (1951), Fateh Lawari (1958), Bayaz Ahmed (1964), Paigham Ahmed (1969), Dewan Ahmed (1974) and Israr Ellahi.

 He translated Islamic holy book Quran in a poetic way with the title of “Noor ul Qur’an”.
 He was the first person who translated the complete Quran into Sindhi in a poetic way, which was first published in 1969 by Arbab Allah Jurio.
 His poetic songs are sung all over Sindh.
 Radio Pakistan often broadcast his songs in the voice of many different local singers.

-Award and recognition
+Awards and recognition

 In 1978, Mallah was posthumously awarded Pride of Performance award by the Government of Pakistan in recognition of his literary services.

 A school was named after Mallah called 'Molvi Ahmed Mallah School' by the provincial Government of Sindh.

+There is a library named after him in the city of Badin, Sindh, Pakistan.

 Death

-Mallah died on 19 July 1969 at hospital in Badin.
+Mallah died on 19 July 1969 at a hospital in Badin, Pakistan.
 He is buried in his native village.

+On his 50th death anniversary in 2019, rich tributes were paid to him at the Badin Press Club by a large number of poets, journalists and writers.

+"The poetry of Mallah was against illiteracy and rotten customs of the society adding that Mallah had revolted against the futile customs of the society".